smalot/pdfparser/.github/pull_request_template.md

 <!-- Please describe with a few words what this pull request is about -->

-# Checklist for code/confirmation changes
+# Checklist for code / configuration changes

 *In case you changed the code/configuration, please read each of the following checkboxes as they contain valuable information:*